botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/functions.md

 Executes the given command with the provided (optional) arguments as the triggering user.

 This will not work for commands with paginated embed results, e.g. `warnings`.

+Returns the command response.
+If the response isn't captured in a variable, outputs it to chat where the command was triggered.

 #### getWarnings